 Note to successful applicants (Singapore Citizens & Singapore Permanent Residents serving

 Keep the letter as proof of acceptance and remember your application number for future correspondence.
 A confirmation letter will be sent to you subsequently via email in November/December prior to the year of your matriculation.
-Please inform us via email at email@example.com (quoting your application number) if there is a change in your mailing address, email address and telephone number(s).
+Please contact us via the enquiry form (quoting your application number) if there is a change in your mailing address, email address and telephone number(s).

-You will receive an email pertaining to Health Screening in April 2021.
-If you are unable to matriculate in AY2021-22, click here to download the Form for Returning National Servicemen, complete and return it to us by the stipulated date.
+You will receive an email pertaining to Health Screening in April 2022.
+If you are unable to matriculate in AY2022-23, click here to download the Form for Returning National Servicemen, complete and return it to us by the stipulated date.

 RNS matriculate in Special Term (May/June)